 - LOCAL PEERING GATEWAY (LPG)

 - Another optional virtual router that you can add to your VCN.
 It lets you peer one VCN with another VCN in the same region.
 Peering means the VCNs communicate using private IP addresses, without the traffic traversing the internet or routing through your on-premises network.
 A given VCN must have a separate LPG for each peering it establishes.
-For more information, see Local VCN Peering (Within Region).
+For more information, see Local VCN Peering using Local Peering Gateways.

 - REMOTE PEERING CONNECTION (RPC)

 - A component that you can add to a DRG.
 It lets you peer one VCN with another VCN in a different region.
-For more information, see Remote VCN Peering (Across Regions).
+For more information, see Remote VCN Peering using an RPC.